 When looking to gain brand awareness, website traffic, and, ultimately, new customers, there are two ways to do it: organic advertising or paid advertising.
 But, what is the difference between the two?
-Let’s explore what each of these terms means and how they can benefit your community bank.
+Which advertising should you choose?
+This blog post has all you need to know about organic and paid advertising.

 What is Organic Advertising?